Static Site Generators

 Content management systems

-Common content management systems, such as Wordpress, Wix, Squarespace, and Drupal can easily get out-of-hand, though, through superfluous and potentially insecure plugin installs, extraneous and inaccessible code made using their "website builders," and unexpected additional costs for certain features or designs.
+Common content management systems, such as Wordpress, Wix, Squarespace, and Drupal can easily get out-of-hand, though, through superfluous and potentially insecure plugin installs, extraneous and inaccessible code made using certain website builders, and unexpected additional costs for certain features or designs.
 The technical and user support through these are either nonexistent or underwhelming, though they are usually pretty well documented.
 The selection of templates that these site builders offer are sometimes hard to meet your specific business requirements.
 Often this leads to customizing the theme or necessitates paying for other plugins, themes, or custom features.
 While there are some benefits to the online site builders, many times it leaves a lot to be desired and usually inhibits availability of affordable websites to small business owners.

 At the core of it, a successful website's content management system will provide excellent experiences for the users, the editors, and the developers.